Genealogy Preservation Pad

 Are there set times when this service is available?

 If the Genealogy Department is open for business, the Preservation Pad is too.
 (Monday - Saturday from 9:00AM to 4:30PM.)

 Do I need to make a reservation beforehand?

-Each of the four stations are offered at a first-come, first-served basis.
+Each of the seven stations are offered at a first-come, first-served basis.
 We strongly recommend making a reservation beforehand to guarantee that the equipment will be free to use when you are planning to come in to do scanning or copying.

 Are there any limits to registering?